by Ramsey Margolis

-- How well does a particular name express what we intend to do and who we believe we are?
+How well does a particular name express what we intend to do, and who we believe we are?

-- What does a name say about our values?
+What does a name say about our values?

-- Who may be attracted by the names we were examining?
+Who may be attracted by the names we were examining?

-- For whom will a particular name be a barrier?
+For whom will a particular name be a barrier?

-One Mindful Breath became the preferred name for the community as it suits our wide range of activities, as well as those we intend to do.
+One Mindful Breath was the preferred name for the community as it suits our wide range of activities, as well as those we intend to do.
 The strapline ‘a secular dharma practice community’ situates us within a secular Buddhist milieu.

-Everything is born within a set of circumstances, and dies in a different set of circumstances.
+Everything is born within a set of circumstances, and dies within a set of circumstances.
 Nothing is perfect, and the change of our name recognises that all things are impermanent, including the dharma.
 The Community Formerly Known As Simply Meditation will continue to meet and develop, one mindful breath at a time.